Virtually Real Games Virtually Real VR

 Basic Combat Training (BCT)

 If you've taken any wounds since your last offense, you must roll a BCT save to act.
 The degree of failure determines how much time you lose from pain, injury and fear.
 If you've only taken minor injuries and you have at least primary combat training, then you can ignore this check.
-This check is not affected by armor.
 NPCs also use this roll for morale checks, taking into consideration the ratio of combatants on each side.

 Once you hit 0 hit points, you take a critical condition which causes BCT saves to be resolved as Body saves instead.
 Your training no longer matters.
 And failed Body saves can lead to incapacitation and death.
 You do not automatically fall unconscious, there are no rolls to make unless you wish to act.
 Roll the save (and possibly die on failure) in order to keep fighting.